aracpyon/kangaroof/README.md

 <img width="632" alt="Screen Shot 2020-02-05 at 1 01 16 PM" src="https://user-images.githubusercontent.com/56740477/73869678-c2a17e80-4818-11ea-9dbe-134b90d385ab.png">

 Kangaroof is an Airbnb clone.
 It offeres an online marketplace where users can arrange or offer homestays.
+Hosts(kangaroo) post their guest rooms with the information of availability and price.
+Guests(joeys) look through the hosting list and find the best place for their taste and rent out the rooms.

 ## Features
 [MVP List](https://github.com/aracpyon/kangaroof/wiki/MVP-list)